FritzFlorian/true-parrot/README.md

 The coverage rate is low as there are only tests for the api, not the static html pages.
 The result of the coverage can be viewed in `coverage/lcov-report/index.html`.

+## Seeding

+To seed the app run `npm run seed`.
+The remote Heroku app can be seeded using `heroku run npm run seed`

 ## Attribution

 A list of attributions of content used in this project: